chaoge525/soafee_demo/README.md

 ## Contributions and Bug Reports

-This project has not put in place a process for contributions or bug reporting currently.
-If you would like to contribute or have found a bug, please contact the maintainers.
+This project has not put in place a process for contributions currently.

+For bug reports, please submit an Issue via GitLab.

 ## Feedback and support